-Two apartments at Hale 'Ikena and six units at Hale Kehau have been designed to meet the needs of students with disabilities who are capable of living independently.
-In addition, 17 units at Hale 'Ikena and 8 units at Hale Kauanoe are accessible to people with hearing impairments.
+Three apartments at Hale Ikena and six units at Hale Kehau and 8 units in Hale 'Alahonua have been designed to meet the needs of students with disabilities who are capable of living independently.
+In addition, 17 units at Hale Ikena and 8 units at Hale Kauanoe are equipped with audible and visual alarms.
 Applicants for these accommodations should indicate on their application the nature of their need.
-Applicants requesting housing accommodations will be immediately referred to the University Disabilities Services Office for determination of eligibility.
+Applicants requesting housing accommodations will be referred to the University Disabilities Services Office for determination of eligibility.
 Reasonable accommodations will be provided to qualified persons with disabilities.
 Students must apply by regular deadlines.
 Applications are available in alternate format upon request.